 NOTE: This document is to be used by active members to appoint a proxy.
 A proxy is allowed to vote or act on behalf of another active member, if that active member cannot attend the Meeting.

-I hereby appoint and authorize , DLRA MEMBER No. to act as proxy and to vote on my <name> <number> behalf at the meeting of the Dry Lakes Racers Australia, which will be held at: Address: Date: Time: GENERAL POWERS (You may choose to grant general powers, limited powers or both.
-Check "General Powers" if you want your proxy holder to vote on other issues which might come up at the meeting and for which a limited proxy is not required). ☐ I authorize and instruct my proxy to use his or her best judgment on all other matters which properly come before the meeting and for which a general power may be used.
-LIMITED POWERS (for your vote to be counted on the following issues, you must indicate your preference in the blank(s) provided below). ☐ I specifically authorize and instruct my proxy holder to cast my vote in reference to the following matters as indicated below: 1.
-Nomination of Office Bearers 2.
-Voting for Office Bearers President: President: Vice President Vice President Secretary Secretary Treasurer Treasurer 3.
-Nomination of Operational Positions 4.
-Voting for Operational Positions Race Director: Race Director: Chief Car Steward(s): Chief Car Steward(s): Chief Motorcycle Chief Motorcycle Steward(s) Steward(s) Starter Starter Assistant Starter(s) Assistant Starter(s) Timer Timer Assistant Timer(s) Assistant Timer(s) Steward Steward Scrutineer Scrutineer Assistant Scrutineer(s) Assistant Scrutineer(s) State Delegates State Delegates 5.
-Rulebook 6.
-Constitution This proxy shall be void if I personally attend the said meeting.
-IN WITNESS WHEREOF, I have executed this proxy on the day of <Date> <Signature>
+I , DLRA MEMBER No hereby appoint and authorize <name></name> <n< td="">umber&gt;</n<> umber> , DLRA MEMBER No to act as proxy and to vote on my <name></name> <numbe< td="">í&gt;</numbe<> í> behalf at the meeting of the Dry Lakes Racers Australia, which will be held at: Address:

+Date: Time:

+GENERAL POWERS (You may choose to grant general powers, limited powers or both.
+Check "General Powers" if you want your proxy holder to vote on other issues which might come up at the meeting and for which a limited proxy is not required).

+□ I authorize and instruct my proxy to use his or her best judgment on all other matters which properly come before the meeting and for which a general power may be used.

+LIMITED POWERS (for your vote to be counted on the following issues, you must indicate your preference in the blank(s) provided below).

+□ I specifically authorize and instruct my proxy holder to cast my vote in reference to the following matters as indicated below:

+1. Nomination of Office Bearers 2.
+Voting for Office Bearers

+President : President :

+Vice President Vice President

+Secretary Secretary

+Treasurer Treasurer

+3. Nomination of Operational Positions 4.
+Voting for Operational Positions

+Race Director : Race Director :

+Chief Car Steward(s): Chief Car Steward(s):

+Chief Motorcycle Chief Motorcycle

+Steward(s) Steward(s)

+Starter Starter

+Assistant Starter(s) Assistant Starter(s)

+Timer Timer

+Assistant Timer(s) Assistant Timer(s)

+Steward Steward

+Scrutineer Scrutineer

+Assistant Scrutineer(s) Assistant Scrutineer(s)

+State Delegates State Delegates

+5. Rulebook \\\\\\

+6. Constitution \\\\\

+This proxy shall be void if I personally attend the said meeting.
+IN WITNESS WHEREOF, I have executed this proxy on the day of \\\\\\

+<Date>

+<Signature>

+B-6 DLRA Results Amendment Form

+Whilst every attempt is made to ensure that the results and records published are correct.
+We recognise that from time to time we may get it wrong after all we're only human, just like you.
+Anyway, here is your chance to let us know about any errors or omissions in the results or records and get it corrected.
+Amendments will only be accepted by using this form, don't tell or ring anyone expecting it to happen, 'cause it won't.

+NOTE: When amendments are received they are referred to the DLRA Timer and may take some time to appear in the results or records so please be patient.

+Name:

+Address:

+City:

+State:

+Postcode:

+Country:

+Email Address:

+DLRA Member Number:

+Details of Amendment

+Published Record ------------------ --

+Year:

+Driver:

+Vehicle:

+Class:

+Speed:

+Claim or Adjustment

+Year:

+Driver:

+Vehicle:

+Class:

+Speed:

+Supporting Details

+Signed:

+Date: